CriticalCareClub/Kompendium/Quelltext/Zzzzzz-Literatur.rst

 ..
 [WHOISH:2003]

-	Whitworth, Judith A, and International Society of Hypertension Writing Group World Health Organization.
+	Whitworth, Judith A and International Society of Hypertension Writing Group World Health Organization.
 2003.
 	**2003 World Health Organization
 	(Who)/International Society of Hypertension (Ish) Statement on